Vytenis: Warfare

 Vytenis is mentioned for the first time in 1292 during his father's invasion of Masovia: an army of 800 men reached as far as Łęczyca.
+During this raid he fought one of the most victorious battles (Battle of Trojanów).
 After his father's death, c.
 1295, he became Grand Duke.
 Vytenis was soon involved in succession disputes in Poland, supporting Boleslaus II of Masovia, who was married to a Lithuanian duchess Gaudemunda, and opposing Władysław I of Poland.
 In Ruthenia, Vytenis managed to recapture lands lost after the assassination of Mindaugas and capture the principalities of Pinsk and Turaŭ.

 The crusade against pagan Lithuania and Samogitia intensified and reached a new level in the 1290s as Prussians and other Baltic tribes were conquered by the Teutonic Knights and Livonian Order.
 During Vytenis's reign a network of defensive castles was established and strengthened along the banks of the Neman and Jūra rivers; the Knights matched this with their own castles on the opposite bank.
 During this time, the Teutonic Order was attempting to establish a corridor along the Baltic Sea, in Samogitia, to link up with the Livonian Order to the north.
 During the reign of Vytenis, the Teutonic Knights organized some 20 raids into Samogitia.
 Vytenis took measures to undermine influence of local Samogitian nobles, as evidenced by an increasing numbers of traitors and refugees.
 It seems that Gediminas was helping Vytenis to control the nobles, who seriously considered resettling in Prussia as vassals of the Teutonic Knights.
 The Order also consolidated its control over Semigalia, where Lithuanians had their garrisons since the Battle of Aizkraukle.
 The Order captured Dynaburg Castle, controlled by Lithuanians since 1281, in 1313.